jr0612/POO_Reto_6/README.md

   case _:
     return 'invalid operation' #* adding the default case of match statement
   ```
-- The ZeroDivisionError was implemented in the division case
+- The ZeroDivisionError was implemented in the division case:
   ```python
   case  "/":
     try: